 The 2020 Judges

 The Transport Ticketing Awards is always judged by an esteemed panel of industry experts.
 The judging panel review all the awards entries submitted before deciding on the winners and finalists for each category.

-The 2018 winners were announced at the Awards Ceremony on the 23rd January 2018 at Landing Forty Two at The Leadenhall Building.
+The 2019 winners will be announced at the Awards Ceremony on the 29th of January at Landing Forty Two at The Leadenhall Building.

 Ralph Gambetta, General Secretary, Calypso Network Association